pavan-nw/node-mail-sms-notifier/README.md

 # node-mail-sms-notifier
-Node JS project to send out mail and sms using nodemailer and twillio
+Node JS project to send out mail and sms using nodemailer and twilio

+This acts as notification server part where in using REST ful APIs exposed by this express server, user can send out mail or sms to users.

 ## How to run
 `npm start`